deadlyvipers/dojo_rules/introduction.md

 Hello, welcome to the Dojo!
-My favorite path is GIT.
+My favorite path is GIT and JavaScript.